robbyardha/medinote-app/README.md

-# CMS App
+# Medinote App

-CMS App is an open-source Content Management System built with Laravel.
-It provides an easy-to-use platform to manage your content, posts, comments, and more.
-It's designed for developers who want a customizable and extendable CMS solution.
+Medinote App is a medication prescription application designed with a simple and user-friendly interface.
+This app streamlines the medication prescribing process, from examination registration, medication selection, to payment.

 ## Requirements